Michaelaalo/Covid19_Tableau_and_SQL_project/README.md

        AND continent IS NOT NULL
      ORDER BY location, date;
      ```
-   - **Explanation:** Calculates the death percentage for countries with 'states' in their names, showing the likelihood of dying if infected by Covid-19 in those countries.
+   - **Explanation:** Calculates the death percentage for countries with 'states' in their names, indicating the likelihood of dying if infected.

 4. **Total Cases vs Population**
    - **Code:**